-* Today, this cliff is called the "Mount of Precipitation" in the sense of a headlong fall, which Jesus nearly experienced here.
-The identification of the site is traditional, but supported by its steep slope and proximity to the ancient village.
+* This gives the rockly cliff it’s name: the Mount of Precipitation.
+This refers to the precipitation of a headlong fall, which Jesus nearly experienced here.
+The identification of the site is traditional, but is supported by its steep slope and proximity to the ancient village.

-*This may be how Stephen, the first Christian martyr after Jesus himself, was killed (Acts 7:58).
-The tradition persisted for years that he died outside the north gate of Jerusalem (not the eastern "St. Stephen’s Gate" shown today).
-Just here, not far from today’s Damascus Gate, there is a steep, rocky cliff that may have been the city’s ancient place of stoning (site of the present Garden Tomb and the adjoining bus station).
-This explains, too, why James, the brother of Jesus, was pushed down from a high place as the first step in his execution (Eusebius, History II.23).
+*This may be how Stephen, the first Christian martyr after Jesus, was killed (Acts 7:58).
+The tradition persisted for years that he died outside the north gate of Jerusalem (not the eastern St. Stephen’s Gate shown today).
+Here, not far from today’s Damascus Gate, there is a steep, rocky cliff.
+This may have been the city’s ancient place of stoning (the site of today’s Garden Tomb and the adjoining bus station).
+This explains, too, why James, the brother of Jesus, was pushed down from a high place as the first step in his execution (Eusebius, Church History 2.23).

 **A stoning at Jeddah in February 1958 went on for more than an hour before the victim was dead.

 Woe to you, Chorazin!
 Woe to you, Bethsaida!...
-It will be more tolerable for Tyre and Sidon [pagan, Gentile cities] in the day of judgment than for you..."
+It will be more tolerable for Tyre and Sidon [pagan, Gentile cities] in the day of judgment than for you...
 (Matt.
 11:21,22).
-Later, he pronounced judgment against Jerusalem when he prophesied its destruction (Matt.
-23:37,38; Luke 19:42-44).
+He also judged Jerusalem for its wickedness and prophesied its destruction (Matt.
+23:37-38; Luke 19:42-44).